albar965/littlenavmap-manual/src/en/MENUS.rst

 The endurance can be seen in :ref:`progress-info` when enabling ``Endurance`` in :ref:`progress-configuration`.

 The endurance is based on fuel on board, current fuel flow and groundspeed considering reserves and contingency as set in the :doc:`AIRCRAFTPERF` file.
 It is inly shown if the user aircraft is airborne.
+You will see limited endurance if climbing to cruise altitude since the range depends on the current fuel flow and speed.

+Running below fuel reserves might also result in zero endurance shown even with fuel on board.

 Note that you will see red or orange endurance warnings if the wrong aircraft performance file is used.